 Field Survey Forms and Maps

 Not all fields are required on the forms; however, we do need a map, preferably at the 1:24,000 scale, and/or complete coordinate information to map the data.
 "Complete" here means GPS data must include both the datum (NAD83, WGS84, or NAD27) and accuracy information.
-For a thorough discussion of datum and projection at the CNDDB see: Projection and Datum Guidelines
+For information about datums and projections used by the CNDDB see our GIS/GPS Support Documents webpage.

 In addition, the more information you provide on site condition, population viability, threats, etc., the better we can assign an accurate occurrence rank to the site which helps prioritize sites for protection.